 Mistakes in dealing or playing are penalized by payment into the pot.
-The penalty grows by a dime for each mistake.
-The first mistake penalty is 10¢, the second is 20¢, the third is 30¢, etc. Mistake penalties are decided by majority rule.
+The penalty grows by a quarter (used to be a dime) for each mistake.
+The first mistake penalty is 25¢, the second is 50¢, the third is 75¢, etc. Mistake penalties are decided by majority rule.